Best Canadian Tech Stocks

 Sector – Payments and Digital Retail

 In 2020, the company reported record performance with revenues of $221.7 million, up 84% YoY.
 Recurring and subscription revenue was $202.3 million, up 89% YoY.
 The company reported an adjusted EBITDA loss of $21.2 million and an adjusted net loss of $24.2 million.
 Even though the company is loss-making, it is gradually moving towards profitability.
-EBITDA loss lowered to 9.6% of revenue from 18% last year and net loss reduced to 10.9% of revenue from 17.1% last year.
+EBITDA loss lowered to 9.6% of revenue from 18% last year, and net loss reduced to 10.9% of revenue from 17.1% last year.
 Such trajectories are typical in the tech sector as companies pursue growth over profitability.
-However, when the companies reach break-even, the effects of operating leverage kick in, and profitability grows rapidly.
+However, when the companies break even, operating leverage’s effects kick in, and profitability grows rapidly.

-The stock has been a stellar performer since its IPO in 2019 when it debuted at C$18.9.
-The stock has returned 580% in under two years and is currently trading at C$110.
+The stock has been stellar since its IPO in 2019, debuting at C$18.9.
+The stock has returned 580% in under two years and is trading at C$110.

 Constellation Software (TSE: CSU)